sg13pw/vksg13pw/README.md

-/* takes long list as facebook (classification of action needed to sublimate an cookie value linked to profile) */ /* as second the dymanic ip is needed to forward connections from one to collect the mind code logic as far go */
+/* takes long list as facebook (classification of action needed to sublimate an cookie value linked to profile) */ /* as second the dymanic ip is needed to forward connections from one to collect the mind code logic  */

 admin@sg13.pw